matriphe/laravel-imageupload/README.md

 ## Done

-To check if it's installed, go to your web browser and hit `/matriphe/imageupload` from your URL.
 The uploaded file will be saved in `public/uploads` directory.
 You can change this by publishing and modifying configuration file.

 ## Publish Configuration